 Cancellations for camp, for any reason, 31-90 days before the session allow for a camp credit for the same season or following season, less a $50 processing fee, no refunds.

-Cancellations for camp, for any reason, 91 days before the session allow a camp credit in the full amount for the same season or following season, no refunds.
+Cancellations for camp, for any reason, 91 days or more before the session are eligible for a full refund.

 Does it cost anything to switch weeks?